-We propose a dynamic theory of banking where the role of deposits is akin to that of productive capital in the classical Q-theory of investment for non-financial firms.
-As a key source of leverage, deposits create value for well-capitalized banks.
-However, unlike capital of nonfinancial firms, deposits can have a negative marginal q for undercapitalized banks.
-Demand deposit accounts commit banks to allow holders to withdraw or deposit funds at will, so banks cannot perfectly control leverage.
-When banks have insufficient equity capital to buffer risk, deposit inflows and the associated uncertainty in future leverage can destroy value.
-Our model predictions on bank valuation and dynamic asset-liability management are broadly consistent with the evidence.
-Moreover, our model lends itself to a re-evaluation of the costs and benefits of leverage regulation and offers new perspectives on the challenges that banks face in a low interest rate environment.
+We propose a dynamic theory of banking where the role of deposits is akin to that of productive capital in the classical q-theory of investment.
+As a cheap source of leverage, deposits typically create value for banks, but the marginal q of deposits can be negative.
+Deposit accounts commit banks to accept any inflows and outflows, so that banks cannot perfectly control leverage.
+Such uncertainty destroys value when banks have insufficient equity capital to buffer shocks.
+Our model lends itself to a re-evaluation of leverage regulations and offers new perspectives on banking in a low interest-rate environment.